Revisiting dynamics of quantum causal structures -- when can causal order evolve?: Process matrix dynamics

-We know however, from the theorem in Ref.~\cite{castro2018dynamics}, that there do not exist continuous and reversible PM-maps of the form in Eq.~\eqref{eq:procMatrixTransf} which can implement this evolution.
-Hence, there are physically allowed dynamics of a process matrix which do not correspond to the PM-maps described by Eq.~\ref{eq:procMatrixTransf}, and, moreover, that the causal order can indeed dynamically change.
+We know, however, from the theorem in Ref.~\cite{castro2018dynamics} that there do not exist continuous and reversible PM-maps of the form in Equation~\eqref{eq:procMatrixTransf} which can implement this evolution.
+Hence, there are physically allowed {continuous and reversible} dynamics of a process matrix {that cannot be implemented by the PM-maps of Equation~\eqref{eq:procMatrixTransf}.
+Therefore, the fundamental properties of these allowed dynamics cannot be drawn from those of a PM-map described by Equation~\ref{eq:procMatrixTransf} that tries to accommodate them: the causal order can indeed continuously and reversibly dynamically change.}